What is DSM-5 Video Game Addiction?

 Recognizing Internet Gaming Disorder and Seeking Help

 Just because DSM-5 and the American Psychiatric Association haven’t officially added Internet Gaming Disorder to their list of behavioral conditions doesn’t mean you can’t identify the problem yourself.
 While a medical diagnosis would open many doors to treatment options and resources, it’s never too early to seek treatment and start helping yourself.

 Take a look at the symptoms and warning signs listed above.
 If several (or even one) of these symptoms describes you, you may be suffering from gaming addiction.
 If so, now’s the time to act!

-The Mindful Gamer is an online resource that helps you to accept and overcome your gaming addiction from the comfort of your own home.
+The Mindful Gamer is an online video game addiction treatment that helps you to accept and overcome your gaming addiction from the comfort of your own home.
 This allows for anonymity and flexibility in your schedule.
 You can complete the program as quickly or as slowly as you want.
 After all, your journey is unique.
 Once completed, the resources found in the Mindful Gamer will always be available to you for reference and reinforcement.